|2007-12-14, 01:07 PM||#1|

-8. When doing your optimization, do it on the "custom, user, preference" picture mode, or if those aren't available, use movie or cinema (usually the last one in the list of picture modes).
+8. When doing your optimization, do it on the "custom, user, preference, expert" picture mode, or if those aren't available, use movie or cinema (usually the last one in the list of picture modes).
 Many HDTVs today will remember the settings for each input, so if you optimize only one input, you'll need to copy the settings over to other used inputs, otherwise they'll still be on the default settings.

 It's best to do the optimization under low light conditions (at night or in a darkened room).
 If you watch the TV under bright light, perhaps do a second optimization on a different picture mode so that you can switch back and forth if desired.